Nuix/ProServ-NLI-Builder/README.md

 managed by the CSVEntry, so there is no need to create them manually.
 However, as seen below, when you need to support custom formats for CSV files, such as to define a special naming convention, Item Date field, or data to store as the Text component, it will be normal to subclass this CSVRowEntry class, rather than the CSVEntry class

+**JSON Files**

+JSON file support is provided through the `nuix_nli_lib.data_types.json_files` module, which provides four classes.

+JSONFileEntry
+: This subclass of the `nuix_nli_lib.edrm.FileEntry` will read the JSON file from disk and parse it to an in-memory structure.
+When the `#add_to_builder` method is used to add the file to an NLI, it will also add child items for its content.
+This class also extends the FileEntry to allow it to both serve as a Native, and act as a Container for other items (it will become parent to exactly one item, a JSONValueEntry, JSONArrayEntry, or JSONObjectEntry depending on the file's content).

+JSONValueEntry
+: This class represents a single, simple value in a JSON file.
+It is possible that a JSON file contains just a single, simple value, such as a String, number, boolean, or Null.
+When that happens, this class will be used to represent the data and added as a child to the JSONFileEntry.
+For other data, when a simple value is reached this class will be used to parse and translate the value to store as a property on its containing item.
+Items with this type will have a single property containing its value, and the Text will also store the value.
+This class does not allow child items.

+JSONArrayEntry
+: This class represents a JSON array.
+JSON arrays are complex types that can contain simple values (strings, numbers, and Null) as well as nested complex types (arrays and objects).
+Simple values will be stored in the array as properties and complex values as child items with their index being used as the item's name.
+The text for this item type will be a comma separated list of the simple values (not nested complex values), and this type can have child items.

+JSONObjectEntry
+: This class represents a JSON object.
+JSON objects are complex types with key-value pairs, the keys must be strings and the values can be either simple values or nested complex types.
+Simple values will be stored as properties with their key being the property's name.
+Complex values will be stored as child items with the key being used as the child item's name.

 #### Adding additional properties to Entries